listfold/claude-git/README.md

 Importantly the main-repo's git history is untouched, while the shadow worktree records each change made by Claude-Code as a commit.

+A unique feature is the shadow worktree is created inside the existing project, ensuring the hook is scoped only to the claude-code project and git repo it is running in.
+(it's conventional to create worktrees outside an existing repo to avoid accidentally committing a nested repo, claude-git avoids this problem)

 With this system in place claude-git enables some nifty features:

 1. **Automatic Change Tracking** - Comprehensive record of AI modifications.